 Many communities offer free ice skating events during spring break also.
-Some community centres have ice skating rentals, so if you don’t have a pair, make sure you check into that first!
+Some community centres have ice skating rentals, so if you don’t have a pair, check in first!

 Head to the library.

 On two different evenings, you can have two separate celebrations!
-One night could be make your own pizza night, and the other make your own taco night!
-Get your kids involved with preparing the toppings for your pizza and taco nights.
+One night could be make-your-own pizza night and the other make-your-own taco night!
+Get your kids to prepare the toppings for your pizza and taco nights.
 Then let them choose what they’d like to put on theirs!
 Make it even more fun by using a map to look up countries where Pizza and Tacos are popular options.
 And learn some fascinating facts about these places while you enjoy your meal.

 Let your kids write and perform a play.

 Tell your kids that they can create a one-of-a-kind performance.
-Their timeline: At the beginning of the week, they can start dreaming up their plans, working together to make it great, and coming up with a script and costumes.
+Their timeline: At the beginning of the week, they can start dreaming up their plans, working together to make them great, and coming up with a script and costumes.
 By the end of the week: it’s showtime!
-Have a cherished family member or two, and friends attend.
-Make sure to record their play for future memories purposes.
+Have a cherished family member or two and friends attend.
+Make sure to record their play for future memory purposes.

 Have an indoor pool party.

 I promise this isn’t as scary as it sounds.
-This can work if you have an inflatable pool or small kid pool.
-Head to your local dollar store and buy some plastic paint sheets, then spread those down all over the floor, place the pool down, and an inflatable pool toys you might have.
+This can work if you have an inflatable or small kid pool.
+Head to your local dollar store and buy some plastic paint sheets, then spread those down all over the floor and place the pool and an inflatable pool toy you might have.
 Play some tropical music and vacation snacks.
 Spend the day lounging by the pool.
 This would work even better if you have an unfinished basement.
-If you don’t have an inflatable or kid pool, use the bathtub!
+Use the bathtub if you don’t have an inflatable or kid pool!